-For Hideaway Music’s first show of their new Sundays Live concert series, store owner Brian Reisman is pulling out all of the stops.
+For ’s first show of their new Sundays Live concert series, store owner Brian Reisman is pulling out all of the stops.
 The longtime Chestnut Hill dealer of vinyl and vintage audio equipment has invited none other than British transplant and current Mount Airy resident, Wesley Stace, to perform an intimate acoustic set at the store.

 Stace, better known by his stage name, John Wesley Harding, has been a regular at Reisman’s shop for quite some time now.

 “We originally met because he’s a customer,” Reisman said regarding how the collaboration came together.
 “He collects vinyl.
 He bought a jukebox and came in here to stock up on 45’s.
 He’s got a new CD and some pretty impressive credentials.
 It should be a lot of fun.”

 Stace, who has released more than 20 albums since beginning his music career, said he plans to play acoustic versions of music from his newest record, The Sound of His Own Voice.
 The album released on Oct.
 10 and was recorded with several members of The Decemberists, as well as Peter Buck of REM fame.

 Stace, an acclaimed lyricist, was chosen by Bruce Springsteen to be his first opening act in 20 years.
 In a tongue-in-cheek way, he refers to his music as folk noir, and he is excited by the prospect of kicking off Hideaway’s Sundays Live with some of his newest tunes.

 “It’s my local store so I’m delighted to celebrate the album’s release there,” he said.
 “I love Hideaway Music and shop there often, so, considering how close to my house it is, it seemed a no-brainer to do an in-store there.
 It should be a kid-friendly event, and it's free - what more can I say?”